zold-io/wts.zold.io/README.md

     Returns `200` and plain text `Running` if the job is still in progress.
     Returns `200` and a full stack trace as plain text if the job is finished with an exception.
     Returns `404` if there is no such job.
-    You may also want to use `/job.json` to get more information and in JSON format.
+    You may also want to use `/job.json` to get more information, in JSON.

   * `GET /output`: returns the entire log of a particular job, expecting `id` as a query argument;
     the HTTP header `X-Zold-JobStatus` will contain either `OK`, `Running`, or `Error`,